Catalan separatists eye freedom after Spain's Cabinet pardon

-MADRID (AP) — Nine Catalan separatist leaders jailed for sedition were eyeing freedom Wednesday, after Spain’s Cabinet pardoned them in the hope of starting what Prime Minister Pedro Sánchez called a much-needed reconciliation in the country’s restive northeast.
+MADRID (AP) — Nine Catalan separatist leaders jailed for sedition were eyeing freedom, after Spain’s Cabinet pardoned them Tuesday in the hope of starting what Prime Minister Pedro Sánchez called a much-needed reconciliation in the country’s restive northeast.

 “The government has taken the decision because it is the best decision for Catalonia and the best decision for Spain,” Sánchez said in a short, nationally televised appearance.
 “We hope to open a new era of dialogue and build new bridges.”